Paracosmus/Quillscript-Docs/Changelog/v2.6/index.md

 ---

+## Fixes

+- Fixed an issue where the **Typewriter** would display a fallback character in the last position when the character is surrogate pair, such as emojis.
+This was caused by the character being split into two separate characters, resulting in an incorrect display.

+---

 <br />
 <br />

 ## <span class="warning">:icon-alert-fill: Breaking Changes</span>

 ==- <span class="warning">:icon-alert-fill:</span> Sprite Box Animations
-Before updating, make sure the **Sprite Box** animations names match exactly — case sensitive — the name used in script.
+Before updating, make sure the **Sprite Box** animations names match exactly, case sensitive, the name used in script.
 Otherwise, the animation will not be found.
 ===

 ---